 One of the core appeals of NAP purism is its simplicity.
 It promises to answer basically all questions about ethics with a single sweeping answer.

 In one reddit argument, a proponent raised the point that "The reason morals are necessary is to resolve conflicts".
 For a moment there, I thought that was insightful.
 That day I first saw the lure of argumentation ethics.
 It makes sense.
 It's elegant.
 It would be so satisfying to believe that.

 But on closer inspection, that destroys the whole point.
-As soon as you say the words "the reason morals are necessary ...", you imply that morals are something we make up to achieve some amoral goal, which destroys the whole concept of morals.
+As soon as you say the words "the reason morals are necessary ...", you imply that morals are something we make up to achieve our goals, which destroys the whole concept of morals.
 If morals themselves are a means to an end, then there are no morals.

 The danger of logic¶

 Ancaps are a great example of what might be a way deeper insight I'm starting to have: logic is dangerous.
 A misguided loyalty to "logic" can lead you to some very dark places ideologically.